mcihanozer/Assimpinator5000/README.txt

 There might be some bugs, because I did not consider every possible scenario for now.
 For exmaple, I do not care whether Assimp divides a single mesh into bunch of meshes or not.
 Because, currently all the meshes I am using does not create this problem.

-FUTURE:

-Right now, this program is like this because, this is enough for  me.
-But, when I need more, I will add more.
-In the and, it will become a complete program that considers everything and generates a good file -ideally single or mesh, bone, animation etc. .
+When I need more, I will add more.
+In the and, it will become a complete program that considers everything and generates a good, general mesh file.